 And so I know today is about surviving.
 Surviving the hours until bedtime.
-Counting down until I can put my daughter back in that very same bed, sit down without a single thought or little person interrupting, and maybe even taking a deep breath and really breathing in the stillness.
-Surviving a day I crave stillness and silence and instead find myself engaged in battles over itchy socks and peanut butter and jelly sandwiches that I forgot to cut the crust off of.
+Counting down until I can put my daughter back in that very same bed, sit down without a single thought or little person interrupting, and maybe even take a deep breath and really breathe in the stillness.

 These are not the days of homemade banana bread, trips to the playground and books read together snuggled up in blankets on the couch.
 These are not the days of fun play dates, home cooked dinners and afternoons out with nature walks and hopscotch.
 These days are not plentiful and sun filled.